 (6) Special circumstances.
 This category can be seen as a catch all since the language looks to cover circumstances that are not otherwise covered and that would warrant a deviation for reasons of equity.
 The Guidelines provide a sample of special circumstances that include shared physical custody, an extraordinary disparity in parental income, instances where a total child support award exceeds 55% of an obligor’s net income; the best interests of the child and other equitable factors.

-The attorneys at Broder & Orland, LLC are experienced with the Connecticut Child Support Guidelines and the deviation criteria cited within.
-No two cases are the same and Broder & Orland, LLC can help tailor to the needs of your family using all applicable Connecticut laws.
+The attorneys at Broder Orland Murray & DeMattie, LLC are experienced with the Connecticut Child Support Guidelines and the deviation criteria cited within.
+No two cases are the same and Broder Orland Murray & DeMattie, LLC can help tailor to the needs of your family using all applicable Connecticut laws.